Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation

 We implement further algorithms for time dynamics simulation of the FH model through the MPS-FQE package \cite{provazza_fast_2024}.
-We solve the time-dependent Schrödinger equation with two methods: time-dependent version of the density matrix renormalisation group (TD-DMRG) within the MPS/MPO framework and an explicit fourth-order Runge–Kutta (RK4) integrator applied to the MPS representation with compression at each step.
+We solve the time-dependent Schrödinger equation with two methods: time-dependent version of the density matrix renormalisation group (TD-DMRG)and an explicit fourth-order Runge–Kutta (RK4) integrator.
 Both of these techniques use the Runge-Kutta formula.
-TD-DMRG updates the MPS tensors in time while controlling bond dimensions via truncation of the reduced density matrices to retain the most relevant Schmidt coefficients in the singular value decomposition.
-The RK4 method corresponds to a global RK4 propagation via repeated MPO applications.
+TD-DMRG updates the MPS tensors in time while controlling bond dimensions via the standard multi-targeting approach \cite{feiguin_time-step_2005}.
+The RK4 method corresponds to a global RK4 propagation via repeated MPO-MPS applications.

 For both of these methods, as well as TDVP, we assessed the accuracy, stability and algorithmic cost with respect to exact evolution, computed through Quspin \cite{weinberg2017quspin}.
 The truncation error accumulates for long-time dynamics, as expected for the genuinely two-dimensional system under study, since the entanglement growth shows volume-law behavior.
 The TD-DMRG method suffers when targeting the basis, due to the level of truncation.
 On the other hand, the RK4 scheme outperforms TD-DMRG when small time steps are used, but loses fidelity due to the compression steps, which make the evolution non-unitary.
-The RDM used for optimising the basis targets multiple times within each step of time evolution to preserve the evolving subspace, thus avoiding a Trotter factorisation.
+The reduced density matrix used for optimising the basis targets multiple times within each step of time evolution to preserve the evolving subspace, thus avoiding a Trotter factorisation.
 We ran TD-DMRG++ (\cite{ronca_time-step_2017}), which improves the accuracy at fixed bond dimension by using independent MPS to represent states at different times.